Titans Fans Will Tell You: There is Nothing Like Titans Radio!

 As the Titans' Vice President of Broadcasting, Mike has a variety of duties outside of calling the Titans' games on Sundays.
-He hosts multiple Titans Radio shows, The Mike Vrabel Show and Titans All Access television programs, and the official Titans podcast known as The OTP.
-Mike also calls Tennessee state high school championship events as part of the Titans' relationship with the TSSAA, has hosted shows on Sirius XM NFL Radio and has done play-by-play work for ESPN and the SEC Network.
+He hosts multiple Titans Radio shows, three Titans television programs, and the official Titans podcast known as The OTP.
+Mike also calls Tennessee state high school championship events as part of the Titans' relationship with the TSSAA, hosts shows on Sirius XM NFL Radio and has done play-by-play work for ESPN and the SEC Network.
 He is an in-demand emcee, spokesman and speaker all over the Mid-South.

 After starting his broadcast career at WAGG-TV in Franklin at age 17, Mike worked for the legendary John Ward with the Vol Radio Network from 1987-98.
 He also hosted one of Tennessee's first daily sports talk shows from 1989-98 on WIVK Radio in Knoxville and covered University of Tennessee sports for both WIVK Radio and WBIR-TV.

 A native Tennessean, Mike was born in Knoxville and raised in Franklin.
 Mike and his wife, Michelle, have two children, Abby, and Matthew, and two golden retrievers, "Major" and "Molly".

 44 seasons as a football coach prepared Dave McGinnis for a job in 2017 that he never expected: Titans Radio gameday analyst.